SimonCqk/cannondb/README.md

 - str/int/float/dict types of key/value are supported.
 - storage data in file defaulted, but storage in memory is also supported.
 - flexible parameter (db name/ page size/ key size/ value size /cache size) configuration to satisfy your demand.
+- use WAL(write-logging ahead) tech to avoid losing uncommitted data when emergency happens.
 ### How to use

 ##### create a db instance